-My favourite pens and pencils that I can recommend:
+My favorite pens and pencils that I can recommend:

 This list is constantly updated as I discover new tools and change my habits.
-Also some of the products that were listed here are sadly no longer available - I try to update this list for this too!
+Also, some of the products that were listed here are sadly no longer available - I will try to update this list for this, too!

 LAMY Safari M and F nibs

-I tried a lot of Japanese brand pencils and like all of them but for me the Hi-unis are the best (closely followed by TOMBOW).
-Now my main pencils.
-I love the silky feel and dark line they give.
-Also the quality of the wood and finishing is superb!
-Because of that characteristics these pencils are widely used in Japanese animation for drawing the animation frames.
-Japanese pencils generally feel a lot softer than European pencils of same hardness.
+I tried a lot of Japanese brand pencils and like all of them, but for me, the Hi-Unis are the best (closely followed by TOMBOW).
+These pencils feel extremely soft and "silky" and give consistent, dark lines.
+Also, the quality of the wood and finishing is superb!
+Because of these characteristics, these pencils are widely used in Japanese animation for drawing animation frames.
+Tip: Japanese pencils generally feel a lot softer than European pencils of the same hardness.

 PRISMACOLOR COL-ERASE Red

-I use these erasable color pencils for sketching when I plan to ink the picture without erasing the pencil lines.
-I can later erase the sketch in Photoshop because it's red, different colour than the lines.
+I use these erasable colored pencils for sketching when I plan to ink the picture without erasing the pencil lines.
+I can later erase the sketch in Photoshop because it's red, a different color than the lines.
 This pencil makes easily erasable marks even though it's red, which is very useful!

 PENTEL GRAPH 1000 FOR PRO 0.4, 0.5, 0.7 and 0.9mm

-A very sturdy and well designed series of mechanical pencils (I have the 0.4 one for few years already).
-The "working end" is made of metal but the "holding part" is made of high quality plastic so the whole thing is well balanced and not too heavy.
+A very sturdy and well-designed series of mechanical pencils (I have had the 0.4 one for a few years already).
+The "working end" is made of metal, but the "holding part" is made of high-quality plastic, so the whole thing is balanced well and not too heavy.
 The grip part has a perfect combination of rubber anti-slip parts with ergonomic thickness.
-The pencil has also a label to remind you what leads are inside.
-Comes in 0.3 0.4 0.5 0.7 and 0.9 varieties and I own and can recommend all of them!
-I use these pencils with 2B leads for everyday sketching on the go.
+The pencil also has a label to remind you what leads are inside.
+It comes in 0.3, 0.4, 0.5, 0.7, and 0.9 varieties, and I own and can recommend all of them!
+I use these pencils with 2B leads for everyday sketching.

 SAKURA CRAYPAS RBE400 electric eraser

-Some of the bigger illustrations I create have lines done by pencils of various grades: from HB up to 10B.
-On watercolour paper it can be hard to precisely erase small details or cleanly erase soft pencil lines.
-For such "special tasks" I use an electric eraser a tool widely used by animators.
-The RBE400 is battery powered but has a strong motor.
-It erases perfectly - I only wish the battery compartment door was made more sturdier.
-This eraser is a little bit more expensive than those of other brands but I think it's worth the price - I really got used to it and end up using it all the time!.
+While sketching and drawing final lines alike, I use an electric eraser - a tool widely used by animators.
+The RBE400 is battery-powered but has a very strong motor.
+It erases perfectly, quickly, and very cleanly, even the smallest details.
+This eraser is a little bit more expensive than those of other brands, but I think it's worth the price - I really got used to it and ended up using it all the time!